joe-hauns/HyperRUSTY/README.md

 ## What You Will Download

-We present our TACAS artifact's Docker image.
+We present our artifact as a Docker image.
 Inside the image, you will find:

 - All dependencies and toolchains
-- Scripts:
+- Ready-to-run shell scripts:
   - `run_hltl_1.sh` – Reproducing Table 4
   - `run_hltl_2.sh` – Reproducing Table 5 HLTL benchmarks
   - `run_ahltl.sh` – Reproducing Table 5 A-HLTL benchmarks